ab592/Inventory-Order-Project/README.md

 ## Conclusion

-This project fulfills all requirements specified in the Körber technical assignment, focusing on correctness, clarity, extensibility, and ease of setup.
+This project fulfills all requirements specified in the assignment, focusing on correctness, clarity, extensibility, and ease of setup.